Azure/azure-sdk-for-js/sdk/quantum/quantum/README.md

-## Azure QuantumClient SDK for JavaScript
+## Azure QuantumClient client library for JavaScript

 This package contains an isomorphic SDK for QuantumClient.